Henry-A-Sazo/cs310_project_2.3/README.md

 2. The user credentials are Username: ________ Password: ________

-3. Potential Problems
+3. Potential Problems:
+             When sending a friend the email invitation, we use the google gmail so there is a slight chance you will have to log into a gmail in order to see the email message being sent and verified.

-4. In order to run out app, we have just been hitting the run button and everything should run.
+5. In order to run out app, we have just been hitting the run button and everything should run.